What Affects Electrician Cost in Adelaide

 - Circuit breakers keep tripping (faulty units)

-- You call them back—number disconnected (they've gone out of business)
+- You call them back — number disconnected (they've gone out of business)

 - You call another electrician to inspect

-- They find dangerous wiring faults
+- They find dangerous wiring faults that need redoing

 What You're Really Paying For